 The Santa Cruz Nomad, Pivot Mach 6, Ibis Mojo HD3, Yeti SB 5.5c and Specialized Enduro Expert are five top enduro mountain bikes in the world.
 We put them through the most extensive testing and rating process ever completed to find out which are the best of the best.

-We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes — all to create the most exhaustive enduro mountain bike review process ever.
-We spent a year in R&D to work out our testing process, starting in April, of 2015, with 11 of the most highly regarded enduro mountain bikes in the world.
+We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes — all to create the most exhaustive mountain bike review process ever.
+We spent a year in R&D, working out our testing process.
+We started in April of 2015 with 11 of the most highly regarded enduro mountain bikes in the world.
 A team of consultants rallied them across the Sierra Nevada for a year while working to dial in specific testing and analysis procedures.
 In April of 2016, we put the resulting test plan to work with four testers and five brand new 2016 model bikes: the Yeti SB5.5c

 , Santa Cruz Nomad